Synthetify/synthetify-protocol/docs/docs/technical/synthetics.md

         pub ratio: Decimal,
     }

-- **bump** - used to [confirm the address](https://docs.solana.com/developing/programming-model/calling-between-programs#hash-based-generated-program-addresses) of the state passed to a method
+- **bump** - seed used to ensure the generated address doesn't collide with any other existing one
 - **reserve_address** - account belonging to the exchange, where deposited collateral is kept
 - **token_in_address** - token, which was settled
 - **token_out_address** - token, in which settlement will be sent (equal to xUSD token)